TYsammy/TNMT-Sales-Analysis/README.md

 ## Exploratory Data Analysis
 Make Report For
 i.
 Revemue Trend

 ii.
-Top 5 Product by Revenue
+Top 5 Product by Revenue.
 iii.
-Botton 5 Product by Revenue iv.
-Top 5 Sales Team by Revenue
+Botton 5 Product by Revenue. iv.
+Top 5 Sales Team by Revenue.
 v.
-Botton 5 Sales Team by Revenue vi.
-Which are the 2 top Revenue Product in January
+Botton 5 Sales Team by Revenue. vi.
+Which are the 2 top Revenue Product in January.
 ## Result/ Findings
 Top 5 Product by Revenue are : Clocks, Vases, Cookware, Ornaments and Phones.